 5. Don’t forget your lips

 We don’t want to define a star color on makeup for video calls, because it is up to your preferences!
 Just don’t forget the lips: that’s the precious tip here.
-Even though you should choose the color as you like, we would suggest staying away from brownish colors, particularly if you don’t have good lighting.
+Even though you should choose the color you like, we would suggest staying away from brownish colors, particularly if you don’t have good lighting.
 The web cameras tend to wash out the face, and brown lipstick won’t do much for your overall look.
-If we were to give a suggestion, let’s say that a clear gloss or a tinted lip balm would be a flattering solution for every skin color!
+If we were to give a suggestion, let’s say that a clear gloss like the Filorga Nutri-Filler Lips Nutri-Plumping Lip Balm or a tinted lip balm such as the Clinique Chubby Stick Lip Balm would be a flattering solution for every skin color!